COVID-19 Information for Land and Food SystemsUpdated May 17, 2021

 Faculty and Staff – Resources for remote teaching and working

 Workplace Preferences Survey:

-Faculty and staff at LFS are encouraged to fill out the Workplace Preferences Survey.
-This survey an opportunity to share feedback on your experiences in the workplace over the last year – whether working remotely or on site – as well as your perspectives on what you’d like your workplace to look like in the future.
-Fill out the survey by March 3 here: https://hr.ubc.ca/working-ubc/remote-work-arrangements/workplace-surveys.
+Thank you to the LFS faculty and staff who filled out the Workplace Preferences Survey by March 3.
+This survey gave you an opportunity to share feedback on your experiences in the workplace during COVID-19 – whether you are working remotely or on-site – as well as your perspectives on what you’d like your workplace to look like in the future.
+UBC HR will be providing more guidelines based on the preferences survey by mid-June.

 Zoom video conferencing: